 This is the fourth and final part of this unpleasant Traffic Light System mini-series.
-This mini-series began with a vacation to Crete and it feels right to end it with a vacation to Crete.
+This mini-series began with a vacation to Crete, and it feels right to end it with a vacation to Crete.

 That’s right, we recently returned from another vacation in Crete.
-I guess we like it in Crete, having vacationed there three times in little over a year.
+I guess we like it in Crete, having vacationed there three times in a little over a year.

 Traffic light system

 The traffic light system is a set of rules and requirements for travelers ENTERING the UK from abroad.
 Northern Ireland, Scotland, Wales, and England each have their own set of rules.

 It was introduced shortly before our trip to Crete in June 2021, and it has changed a lot since its introduction.
 Here’s a comparison of our trips to Crete under the traffic light system.

 Peter’s 5th test was to release from quarantine early.